jiawei-zhang-a/Causal-Imputation-Test-Doc/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use causal-imputation-test, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install causal-imputation-test
+$ pip install causal-imputation-test

 Test the performance of causal missing-data imputation
 ----------------